KohlbacherLab/dnpm-dip-deployment/README.md

 As shown in the system overview diagram above, the backend and frontend components are operated behind a reverse proxy.
 In a production setting, this would handle TLS termination (including mutual TLS for API endpoints not secured by a login mechanism).
-Also, a forward proxy is required to handle the client certificate for mutual TLS on outgoing requests (see below about the Backend Connector).
+Also, unless your site uses the Samply infrastrucutre, a forward proxy is required to handle the client certificate for mutual TLS on requests to the "NGINX Broker" (see below about the Backend Connector).

 The default set-up uses NGINX.

 Template configuration files for the respective proxy servers are in `nginx/sites-available`.
 The `init.sh` script creates non-template local copies of these in `nginx/sites-enabled`:

 | File                                        | Meaning                                                           |
 |---------------------------------------------|-------------------------------------------------------------------|
 | `nginx/sites-enabled/reverse-proxy.conf`     | Reverse Proxy using plain HTTP                                    |
 | `nginx/sites-enabled/tls-reverse-proxy.conf` | Reverse Proxy using HTTPS (using provided dummy certificate)      |
 | `nginx/sites-enabled/forward-proxy.conf`     | Forward Proxy for outgoing requests to DNPM:DIP peers             |

 Aside from this, `certs` contains the provided default certificates: